 Take a quick detour to Annabel’s

 This much-loved spot on Berkeley Square unveils a sensational new design every year.
-This year’s show-stopping display features a jaw-droppingly gorgeous snow-globe, inside of which sits a rather magical looking bird.
+This year’s show-stopping display features a jaw-droppingly gorgeous wintry scene, inspired by C.S.
+Lewis’ iconic The Chronicles of Narnia series.
 Well worth a little detour, in my humble opinion.

 From there, head up to Regent Street

-It’s an oldie but a goodie.
-Who can resist the annual event of trying to awkwardly position yourself in front of the camera to make it look like you have angel wings?
-The angels will be flying across Regent Street until January 5.
+It’s an oldie but a goldie.
+Because who can resist the annual event of trying to awkwardly position yourself in front of the camera to make it look like you have angel wings?

 And then on to Oxford Street

-Another Christmas-in-London stalwart; the Oxford Street stars are as synonymous with London as angry commuters and big red buses.
+Another certified staple on the Christmas-in-London scene; the Oxford Street stars are as synonymous with London as angry commuters and big red buses.
 Be warned, though: Oxford Street during the January sales is not for the faint-hearted.

 One street over (past Liberty’s, if you fancied popping in there, too) is Carnaby Street

-The Carnaby Street lights are always a personal favourite of mine and this year is no different.
-There’s a plethora of pubs, restaurants and coffee shops for a mid-walk pit-stop here so you can gaze at the lights (which will be in place until January 4) whilst refueling and rehydrating for the remainder of the festive walk.
+Carnaby Street is always a personal favourite of mine at Christmastime – and this year is no different.
+There’s a plethora of pubs, restaurants and coffee shops for a mid-walk pit-stop here so you can gaze at the lights whilst refueling and rehydrating for the remainder of the festive walk.
 What more could you ask for?

 Make your way through Piccadilly Circus and Leicester Square